Carl Au: Career

 In 2012, Au was cast in the BBC school drama Waterloo Road as troublesome student Barry Barry.
 The character was introduced as part of a family headed by accredited actress Zöe Lucker.
 The role marks Au's first television credit.
 After appearing in two series, Au departed the drama and filmed his final scenes in October 2013.
 Daily Mirror's Clemmie Moodie praised Au's performance in Waterloo Road, opining that he managed to "effortlessly nail [his] delivery every time".
 The actor received a fanbase from his time on the drama and his fans continued to watch his stage roles.
 In February 2013, Au appeared in the Let's Dance For Comic Relief competition alongside four of his Waterloo Road co-stars.
 They performed a Spice Girls number dressed as the girl group; Au performed as Melanie C, which he was pleased with as he was the only performer who did not wear high heels.
 The actor told Kate Forrester of the Liverpool Echo that he relished the chance to "dance, sing and act all at the [same] time".

 After leaving Waterloo Road, Au moved to London where he moved into a flat with friends.
 Shortly after, he auditioned for the lead, Alan 'Icarus' Flynn, in the play Bright Phoenix at the Everyman Theatre, Liverpool.
 The play ran throughout October 2014.
 Au enjoyed returning to theatre as he liked "the adrenaline that you can get from the audience".
 Au guest-starred in an episode of BBC medical drama Casualty in September 2014, and the following year, he appeared in an episode of Doctors as anxiety sufferer Karl Moran.
 In 2016, Au was cast in the Till Death Us Do Part episode of The Lost Sitcoms series.
 He was delighted to be cast as his late grandfather was a fan of the sitcom.
 That same year, the actor appeared in the Belgrade Theatre's production of Ostrich Boys.
 George Attwell of The Stage called the actor's performance "cartoonish yet consistently funny".
 Au was cast as Bobby in the 2017 touring production of Cilla The Musical, a biopic musical about the early career and music of Cilla Black.
 In September 2019, it was announced that Au would star as Dick in the UK premiere of the musical High Fidelity at the Turbine Theatre, running between October and December 2019.

 Au released his debut single, "Uncle", on 1 November 2020, under the stage name Au.
 He announced the single two days prior to its release on his social media accounts.
 It is about him learning that he is about to be an uncle, and was released on his nephew's due date.
+In November 2023, Au guest starred in another episode of Doctors, now portraying Josh Harker.